How is Zeffy free?

 Learn how this YMCA organized a 2,000 person reading adventure

-Thanks so Zeffy, YMCA CommUNITY attracted over 2,000 readers, raised $25,700, and they were able to successfully raise a substantial amount for the YMCA CommUNITY campaign, contributing to the organization’s ability to continue offering critical programs and services throughout the greater Vancouver region.
+Thanks to Zeffy, YMCA CommUNITY attracted over 2,000 readers, raised $25,700, and successfully contributed to the organization's ability to continue offering critical programs and services throughout the greater Vancouver region.

 The best Read-A-Thon online platforms